wazo-platform/wazo-doc/source/api_sdk/message_bus.rst

 * routing key: chat.message.<xivo-uuid>.<user_id>
 * event specific data:

-  * alice: The nickname of the chatter
+  * alias: The nickname of the chatter
   * to: The destination's XiVO UUID and user UUID
   * from: The chatter's XiVO UUID and user UUID
   * msg: The message